 Hydrogen detection

 Hydrogen (H2) is seen as the beacon of hope for the future when it comes to finding a climate-neutral energy source.
 However, the production of hydrogen is difficult, as it does not occur as a pure element, but only in molecular bonds.
-In order to release it from the molecular bond, energy must first be expended.
+In order to release it from the molecular bond, energy is needed.
 It can only be a climate-friendly alternative to fossil fuels if this energy is obtained sustainably, e.g. from wind or hydroelectric power plants or from solar energy.

 Pure hydrogen is very volatile and, together with oxygen, forms oxyhydrogen gas, which, as the name suggests, is very explosive.
-If oxyhydrogen gas is ignited by an ignition source such as a spark or a hot surface, it burns explosively to form water.
-This releases a great deal of energy.
-This results in high temperatures and pressures.
-It is therefore extremely important to receive an early warning if hydrogen escapes from a container.
+If oxyhydrogen gas is ignited by an ignition source such as a spark or a hot surface, it burns explosively and produces water.
+This releases a very much energy.
+This results in high temperature and pressure.
+It is therefore extremely important to have an early warning if there is a hydrogen leak.

 Hydrogen must be measured